 The scope of Nutrition and Metabolism includes studies on molecular nutrition as well as integrative physiology in the context of obesity, diabetes and metabolic syndrome.
 Besides diet, also physical exercise and the interaction between diet and physical activity is a focus area.
 New and innovative areas and methodologies are of interest, including the field of host-microbe interactions, sex-related differences in metabolism, the timing of food intake, the balance between healthy and sustainable foods as well as personalized nutrition and related -omic based methods to achieve a better insight into the complex interaction between nutrition and human metabolism.

-Nutrition and Metabolism welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Registered Report, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Nutrition and Metabolism welcomes submissions of the following article types: Brief Research Report, Case Report, Classification, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Registered Report, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Nutrition and Metabolism, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Tel +41(0)21 510 17 40

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact email@example.com